 Emotional abuse in a relationship is when one of the partners act to control, isolate, and scare the other one.
-It ‘s a behaviour pattern, which brings a form of violence, threats, and actions.
+It’s a behaviour pattern, which brings a form of violence, threats, and actions.
 The goal of the abuser is to destabilize his/her partner.
 In an abusive situation, you lost your self-esteem and a sense of who you are.
-Recognizing the signs of abuse may be hard, but by learning some facts, you open your awareness.
+Recognizing the signs of abuse may be challenging, but you open your awareness by learning some facts.

 recognize the signs

-The offender wants to take control of the victim; by doing that, he removes the partner’s self-esteem, self-worth, independence, and makes them believe, without them, they can do & have nothing.
+The offender wants to take control of the victim; by doing that, he removes the partner’s self-esteem, self-worth, and independence and makes them believe they can do & have nothing without them.
 Tragically, this keeps the victims in an emotional state as they feel they don’t have any power to change what is happening to them.
-The victim is often isolated from their family & friends to keep them under the grasp of the offender.
+The victim is often isolated from their family & friends to keep them under the offender’s grasp.
 Making it harder to have the help they need to leave this unhealthy situation.

 How to identify emotional abuse?

-To dominate, the abuser discredit, isolate, and silence the partner; You feel trap, scare and afraid to leave the relationship.
+To dominate, the abuser discredit, isolate, and silence the partner; You feel trapped, scared, and afraid to leave the relationship.

-Accusations, verbal-abuse, name-calling, criticisms, gaslighting and yelling; All of that, destroy the sense of who you are and the way you see yourself.
-You start to agree with your abuser and begin to criticize your self, as you feel you are not good enough for nobody.
+Accusations, verbal-abuse, name-calling, criticisms, gaslighting and yelling; All of that destroys the sense of who you are and the way you see yourself.
+You start to agree with your abuser and begin to criticize yourself, as you feel you are not good enough for nobody.

-If you want to know if you are in an abusive relationship, think about how you interact with your partner and the way they make you feel.
-If you experience the feeling of hurt, confusion, frustration, misunderstand, depressed, anxious, worthless and having insomnia.
+If you want to know if you are in an abusive relationship, think about how you interact with your partner and how they make you feel.
+If you experience hurt, confusion, frustration, misunderstand, depressed, anxious, worthless and having insomnia.
 You are in an emotionally abusive relationship.
 Not sure, you can take the quiz to help you figure out.

 Use the form below if you want to know if you are experiencing emotional abuse.https://docs.google.com/forms/d/e/1FAIpQLSebVdWgTODy_YpRMOACTN7H4NYufcrAV6Wo7eviprYqDVOJ7w/viewform?usp=sf_link

-Support my work to keep my site free of Ads.
+Support my work to keep the site free of Ads.
 Thank you 🙂

 What are the signs of emotional abuse?